badaix/aixlog/README.md

 * Use ostream operator `<<`
   * easy to switch from existing "`cout` logging"
 * Fancy name
-* Native support for various platforms (through LogSinks)
+* Native support for various platforms (through Sinks)
   * Linux, Unix: Syslog
   * macOS: Unified logging (os_log)
   * Android: Android Log
   * Windows: Event log, OutputDebugString
-* Several LogSinks:
+* Several Sinks:
   * cout
   * cerr
-  * LogSink with custom callback function
+  * Sink with custom callback function
     * implement your own log sink in a lambda with a single line of code
   * Easy to add more...
 * Manipulators for